 SkyWalking provides features such as distributed tracing, application performance management (APM), and service mesh observability, all of which can be used to gain insights into the behavior and health of your applications.

-SkyWalking also provides a centralized dashboard for visualizing data, as well as alerts and notifications to alert teams to potential issues.
+SkyWalking also provides a centralized dashboard to visualize data, as well as alerts and notifications to alert teams to potential issues.

 Tech stack: